 This is, among others, the case in IIoT (Industrial IoT) and Industry 4.0 where IoT applications pick up, in smart city projects which are really loved and increasing in Belgium (and where non-cellular LPWAN typically is often the open and cheaper best fit; there is also a reason why there is a preference for open source platforms in the scope of smart city IoT platforms) and IoT in general is starting to take off on somewhat serious and larger scales, with some IoT use cases clearly moving first.
 De facto we see LoRaWAN mainly being used by small and medium organizations (most organizations in Belgium and neighboring countries) and by governments/municipalities/cities, although that is surely not all.

 Typical use cases where LPWAN comes in include asset tracking, smart parking, smart agriculture, smart environmental monitoring, smart waste management, smart traffic, street lighting, the list goes on.
-Yet, also in use cases in areas such as smart building management, smart industry, smart home automation and so forth LPWAN comes in, so it’s certainly not just the traditional ones.
+Yet, also in use cases in areas such as smart building systems management, smart industry, smart home automation and so forth LPWAN comes in, so it’s certainly not just the traditional ones.

 Belgium is a small market with some dedicated and interesting start-ups of which some have clear international ambitions and a strong local reputation, which are all probably reasons why Orange Belgium works with other players (from the IoT platform perspective, for instance, do remember that Orange Business Services has its own IoT platform Datavenue for which Orange Business Services recently struck a deal with Siemens’ MindSphere as Datavenue is stronger from a network connectivity provider platform perspective).